-These influencers offer advice to parents who are bringing kids up in the digital age.
+These family influencers offer advice to parents who are bringing kids up in the digital age.

-Collin posts regularly on Instagram story about the effects of social media on mental health.
+He posts regularly on Instagram about the effects of social media on mental health.
 He started a movement called #savethekids.

 Following Collin on Instagram is one of the reasons I started Kids N Clicks.
 He reminds me to switch off my phone and spend quality time with my little one.